fabrice-etanchaud/dbt-dremio/README.md

 `pip install dbt-dremio`

 # Relation types
-A dremio's relation can be a view or a table.
-A reflection is a special kind of table : a view's materialization with a refresh policy.
+In dbt's world, A dremio's dataset can be either a `view` or a `table`.
+A dremio's reflection - a dataset's materialization with a refresh policy - will be mapped to a dbt's `materializedview`.

 # Databases
 As Dremio is a federation tool, dbt's queries can span locations and so, in dremio's adapter, databases are first class citizens.